How do you encourage guests to book directly? You can offer all the discounts and give away free nights, but what they are looking for are the perks.

 Obviously, this is not for everyone and could only really be done on dates where you didn’t have a mass changeover, but it's something to bear in mind.

 It can be tricky to fill rooms outside of weekends.
 We've seen hotels discount their spa, restaurant and gym services from Monday to Thursday, offering browsers a cheap getaway full of extra treats while filling your otherwise empty rooms.

 Remove their doubts with an assurance that the price they see really is the price they're going to get.

 P: Priority check-in

-For any guest that books with you directly, you should be tailoring your check-in times to prioritise those who book direct.
+For any guest who books with you directly, you should be tailoring your check-in times to prioritise those who book directly.
 For example, 1 pm for any guest who has booked directly and 2 pm for any guest who has booked in via an OTA.